-Indiana, the Hoosier state, had just under 6.5 million people in 2010.
+Indiana, the Hoosier state, had just about 6.5 million people in 2012.
 Indiana is the heart of the midwest as it runs along the Great Lakes.
 Its biggest city is Indianapolis, followed by Fort Wayne, Evansville, and South Bend.
 It also has many small towns and rural areas.
 The northern portions of Indiana front on Lake Michigan which offers excellent outdoor recreation.

 The Wikipedia entry for Indiana has more facts.